A Princess of Landover: Synopsis

 Misty was only too glad to leave and decided to do so immediately instead of waiting for the Christmas break.
 Taking a flight to Dulles, the Waynesboro, she returned to Landover through a portal located in George Washington and Jefferson National Forests, passable only by certain magic.

 As Misty arrived in Landover, thinking about resuming her study of magic with Questor, she was met unexpectedly by Strabo, who somehow knew and made it clear he did not appreciate his image being used by Misty.
 Her next encounter was much more pleasant, with the mud puppy Haltwhistle coming to greet her.
 The third encounter before she reached home was a tied-up G'home Gnome Poggwydd, whom she rescued.

 Once at home in Sterling Silver, Ben was informed to his dismay the reason of Misty's return.
 After a heated argument with Misty, Ben discussed with his advisors, Questor Thews and Abernathy.

 Questor suggested for Misty to be sent to organize the Libiris, a royal library which was started by the last wise and dedicated king of Landover, to foster greater interest in reading for all subjects of Landover.
 The project stalled and the library fell into neglect.
 Questor proposed fixing the library and reopening it would be a worthwhile project for Misty.
 It was revealed that Questor and Abernathy also withheld something from Ben about the libiris.

 Before Ben could approach Mistaya about the project, he was presented with a proposal of marriage to his daughter from Laphroig, lord of Rhyndweir, the largest of the Greensward baronies.
-Personally repulsed, Ben diplomatically avoided giving a direct answer.
-However, Laphroig chose to interpret it as tacit approval to woo the girl, and sprung himself upon Misty who had not been informed.
+Personally repulsed, Ben diplomatically avoided giving a direct answer, but Laphroig chose to interpret it as tacit approval to woo the girl, and sprung himself upon Misty who had not been informed.

 Aghast, Misty rebelled and refused to accept Ben's explanation, nor his idea of her going to the Libiris.
 She chose to run away from home to her grandfather and enlisted the aid of Poggwydd to hide some of the packings she would need, but this also resulted in her becoming stuck with the Gnome as a travelling companion.

 In addition, she was joined by the mysterious cat Edgewood Dirk who seemed to be able to come and go as it pleases, and refused to talk or appear other than an ordinary cat except when alone with her.